liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/05-social-api/00-intro.markdown

 [TOC levels=1-4]

-You can use the social API to integrate @product@'s social features with your apps.
+You can use the social API to integrate @sharepoint@'s social features with your apps.
 Here, you'll learn about the following topics:

 -   [Social Bookmarks](#social-bookmarks)